the-argus/bitwarden-rofi/README.md

 ## WARNING

-Rofi is _not_ a secure software meant for secure password handling.
+Rofi is _not_ meant for secure password handling.
 The password entered into rofi in plaintext and exists in memory in that format in the stack until it is piped into the bitwarden cli.
 Use at your own risk.